luciotato/LiteScript/source-V2/Compiler.lite.md

             window.Environment = require('./browser-environment-support.js')

 Initialize this project.
-Receives compiling options Project has a cache for required modules.
-As with node's `require` mechanism, a module, when imported/required is only compiled once and then cached.
+Project has a cache for required modules.
+As with node's `require` mechanism, a module, when imported|required is only compiled once and then cached.

         me.name = 'Project'
         me.basePath = basePath